 This dearth of employees numbering into the thousands was felt hard by the downtown business community struggling under the weight of pandemic-related restrictions that converged with a near-collapse of the tourism trade, an overall decrease in traffic from south Island residents, and a central business district suddenly reliant on the relatively small pockets of residential density in downtown-proper, Harris Green, and periphery areas.

-The experiences gleaned from the height of the pandemic have cemented the need for more housing in the downtown area, and in particular the eastern portion where heritage assets will not be impacted through redevelopment, where higher densities are already being accommodated, and where higher volume in-demand retail services can be sustained through thousands of residents residing in towers above or a short stroll away.
+The experiences gleaned from the height of the pandemic have cemented the need for more housing in the downtown area, and in particular the eastern portion where heritage assets will not be impacted through redevelopment, where higher densities are already being accommodated, and where higher volume of in-demand retail services can be sustained through thousands of residents residing in towers above or a short stroll away.

 “We’ve seen in the last 15 years a real shift among people looking for that urban lifestyle, and there is strong demand for that lifestyle in the downtown area that we should address,” Bray says.
 “And coupled with that, we have amazing heritage architecture in Old Town and in Chinatown that if as a region and as a city we want to protect, then we have to expect more density in other parts of downtown like Harris Green.
 If we want to protect our important heritage assets, we need to accept greater density where it makes more sense to build it.
 And certainly east of Blanshard Street it makes logical sense where we can add significant population density without necessarily adding significant car traffic, so to speak.”